CarragherLab/cptools2/README.md

 commands location : /home/user
 ```

-We could run this as `python /path/to/cptools2/cptools2 awesome_experiment-1.yml`
+We could run this as `cptools2 awesome_experiment-1.yml`

 This produces a directory containing a loaddata file for each task, and three text files containing staging commands, cellprofiler commands, and de-staging commands that can be run as three concurrent array jobs.